PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

 import inflect
 import matplotlib.pyplot as plt
 ```

+[Natural Language Tookkit](https://www.nltk.org/) This is a popular Python platform for work with human language data.
+Ideally for us, it has over 50 lexical resources; we'll be using the [Vader Sentiment Lexicon](https://github.com/cjhutto/vaderSentiment), that is *specifically* attuned to sentiments expressed in social media.
+Ideal for our use case.
+NLTK will also help with frequency count, stopwards, stemming and lemmatization.

+[Regex](https://docs.python.org/3/library/re.html) We'll use regular expressions to remove punctuation.

+[Unicode Database](https://docs.python.org/3/library/unicodedata.html) We'll access Unicode Database to remove non-ASCII characters.

+[JSON](https://docs.python.org/3/library/json.html) We'll use the **json** module to read in json from Facebook.

+[Inflect](https://pypi.org/project/inflect/) This allows us to convert numbers to words.

+[Pandas](https://pandas.pydata.org/) This is a powerful data manipulation and data analysis tool that we'll need when we want to save our text data into a data frame and write to csv.

 After we have our data (in `json` format), we'll [dig through](https://twitter.com/paulapivat/status/1352893979897909251?s=20) to get the actual **text data** (our posts).